About this Privacy Notice

 - Charity Governance; including delivery of our charitable purposes, statutory and financial reporting and other regulatory compliance purposes;

-- Administration and operational management; including responding to solicited enquires, providing information and services, research, events management, the administration of volunteers and employment and recruitment requirements.
+- Administration and operational management; including responding to solicited enquires, providing information and services, events management and surveys.

 How can you change your information and what are your rights?